COMP90054/2025-S1-A2/README.md

 The criteria for self evaluation quality will be (**assessed by the markers**):
 - 1 point for the completeness of your self evaluation (whether you covered enough information)
-- 1 point for the justification of your self evaluation (whether the marks you assigned to your self is justified)
+- 1 point for the justification of your self evaluation (whether the marks you assigned to your self have been explicitly justified)
 - 1 point for the comprehensiveness of your self evaluation (whether the marker can understand how you solve those tasks without reading your code)
 <!-- Change the domain and problem files in the folder [pddl_template](pddl_template).  -->